-Our principal liquidity needs have historically been working capital, R&D, patent costs and personnel costs.
-We expect these needs to continue to increase in the near term as we develop and eventually commercialize our compound, if approved.
+Our principal liquidity needs have historically been working capital, R&D costs including clinical trials, patent costs and personnel costs.
+We expect these needs to continue to increase in the near term as we engage in clinical trials and develop and eventually commercialize our compound, if approved by regulatory authorities.
 Over the next several years, we expect to increase our R&D expenses as we undergo clinical trials to demonstrate the safety and efficacy of our lead product candidate.
-To date, we have funded our operations primarily with the proceeds from our initial and secondary public offerings, private placements and our equity line, as well as other equity financings and the issuance of debt securities prior to that.
-On July 31, 2018, we closed our initial public offering.
+To date, we have funded our operations primarily with the proceeds from our initial and secondary public offerings, sales pursuant to out ATM Agreement, private placements, use of our equity line, as well as other equity financings, warrant exercises, and the issuance of debt securities.

-During the year ended December 31, 2023, our primary sources of funding were sales of common stock, pre-funded warrants, and warrants, and option exercises.
+During the year ended December 31, 2024, our primary sources of funding were the exercise of previously issued warrants and the use of our ATM Agreement.